JulianGerhard21/bert_spacy_rasa/README.md

 # Finetune BERT Embeddings with spaCy and Rasa

+** Update 13.10.2019 **

+Repository was updated to be compatible with the latest changes to spacy-pytorch-transformers which were renamed to spacy-transformers.
+I recommend to uninstall the old library before installing the new one.
+The training script was adapted accordingly.

 **For whom this repository might be of interest:**

 This repository describes the process of finetuning the *german pretrained BERT* model of [deepset.ai](https://deepset.ai/german-bert)